vladimirvivien/go-plugin-example/README.md

 # Go Plugin Example

 The code in this repository shows how to use the new `plugin` package in Go 1.8 (see https://tip.golang.org/pkg/plugin/).
-A Go plugin is package compiled with the `-buildmode=plugin` which creates a shared object (`.so`) library file instead of the standar object (`.a`) library file.
+A Go plugin is package compiled with the `-buildmode=plugin` which creates a shared object (`.so`) library file instead of the standar archive (`.a`) library file.
 As you will see here, using the standar library's `plugin` package, Go can dynamically load the shared object file at runtime to access exported elements such as functions an variables.

 ## Requirements
-- Go 1.8
-- Go 1.8 (beta 2) only supports plugin on Linux.
-Attempt to compile plugins on OSX you will get you a  `-buildmode=plugin not supported on darwin/amd64` error.
-It's early, things may change by the time GA comes out.
+The plugin system requires Go version 1.8.
+At this time, it is only supports plugin on Linux.
+Attempt to compile plugins on OSX, for instance, will result in  `-buildmode=plugin not supported on darwin/amd64` error.

 ## A Pluggable Greeting System
-To demo the plugin system, the example in this repository implements a simple greeting system.
+The demo in this repository implements a simple greeting system.
 Each plugin package (directories `./eng` and `./chi`) implements code that prints a greeting meesage in a different lanaguage.
-File `greeter.go` uses the new Go `plugin` package to load the pluggable module and displays the proper message based on passed command-line parameters.
+File `./greeter.go` uses the new Go `plugin` package to load the pluggable modules and displays the proper message using passed command-line parameters.

-So when the program is executed, it prints a greeting in English or Chinese depending on the parameter passed as shown below.
+For instance, when the program is executed it prints a greeting in English or Chinese using the passed parameter to select the plugin to load for the appropriate language.
 ```
 > go run greeter.go english
 Hello Universe